stirlo/thegossroom.com/archive/latest.md

 ## [Junya Watanabe's SS23 New Balance Shoe Barely Exists](https://www.highsnobiety.com/p/junya-watanabe-new-balance-ss25/)

-Junya Watanabe, man of many collaborations, keeps 'em coming for his Spring/Summer 2025 menswear collection, debuted in Paris on June 21.
-It's Watanabe's ongoi…
+Junya Watanabe's ongoing New Balance sneaker designs that stand out the most of the many, many collaborations debuted as part of the Japanese designer's Spring…

 *Published on: Fri, 21 Jun 2024 13:30:15 GMT*